mosquito/argclass/README.rst

 Value conversion
 ++++++++++++++++

-If the argument is a complex or composite type, then it is necessary to explicitly specify it as an argument, while specifying a converter function to convert the type.
+If the argument has complex or composite type, then it is necessary to explicitly specify it as an argument, while specifying a converter function to convert the type.